humanitec-architecture/resource-packs-aws/examples/redis/README.md

 # Example: redis resource based on AWS ElastiCache

-This example configures a [redis](https://developer.humanitec.com/platform-orchestrator/reference/resource-types/#redis) resource definition using AWS ElastiCache.
+This example configures a [redis](https://developer.humanitec.com/platform-orchestrator/reference/resource-types/#redis) Resource Definition using AWS ElastiCache.

-The created resource definition can be used in your score file using:
+The created Resource Definition can be used in your Score file using:

 ```yaml
 resources: